mrWh1te/lage.tech/content/notes/neo4j/neo4j-driver.md

 ### Close

-It's important to close a transaction's session once the session's query has completed:
+It's important to close a transaction's session after the transaction's query has completed:

 ```typescript
 return concat(